 An attorney can help you assess the damages.
-The damage may be obvious in some cases, but due to the complexities of the construction field, an attorney can help you determine how the negligent work of the contractor directly lead to damages, injuries, or losses.
+The damage may be obvious in some cases, but due to the complexities of the construction field, an attorney can help you determine how the negligent work of the contractor directly led to damages, injuries, or losses.

 Finding Qualified Professionals To Evaluate

-Attorneys may work alongside engineers or other qualified professionals who can help evaluate the structure and whether it was built within the applicable standards of care.
+Personal injury attorneys may work alongside engineers or other qualified professionals who can help evaluate the structure and whether it was built within the applicable standards of care.
 If you work with an experienced attorney, they’ll likely have a list of professionals they’ve worked with in the past.